 “Easier said than done,” Blue mutters.
 “Have you seen online discussion?
 What am I saying, of course you have.”

 “Oh, speaking of!”
 Blue says.
 “You should totally come to the gym tomorrow, Leaf.
-Not for pokemon battling, for the other trainings!
+Not for pokemon battling, for the other classes!
 It’s great, isn’t it, Red?”

 Red is still trying to untangle his feelings.
-“I didn’t go to the classes yet, remember?”
+“I didn’t go yet, remember?”

 “Right, shit.
 Well great, both of you can go to them together!
 It’s really amazing what Surge is doing here, I think you could get a great article out of it, Leaf.”